angrybacon/doomsday-wiki/markdown/archive/cmc.md

 after our 0 cost artifacts is DR. This means we need both {B} to enable the casting of these rituals and also {R} available to cast BW at the end.
 Alternatively if you are aiming for a LM pile you need {U}.
-As all our cantrips are not affected we can still easliy draw into what we need.
+As all our cantrips are not affected we can still easily draw into what we need.
 If you happen to be playing with maindeck ToA then you don't need to worry about these additional colour requirements but for most DDFT lists you do.